A WORLD premiere at the Edinburgh International Film Festival hopes to use Hollywood production values to combat child ‘sexploitation’.

 Writer, Guy Jacobson, and director, Guy Moshe, seem to have taken Sam Goldwyn’s legendary advice to heart.

 Knowing that “if you want to send a message, call Western Union” is a warning against preachy movies, they’ve gone for a thriller plot.

 The opening reel is all sweat, booze and cynicism in Phnom Penh and the tension rises like mercury.

-Jacobson started the Redlight Children after a holiday trip to Cambodia, where a group of children propositioned him for sex.
-The campaign has already produced two documentaries on the issue, The Virgin Harvest and The K11 Journey.
+Jacobson is understood to have started the Redlight Children after a holiday trip to Cambodia, where a group of children propositioned him for sex.
+The campaign has already produced two documentaries on the issue, The Virgin Harvest, and The K11 Journey.